Private Sector Development and Technical Vocational Education and Training, South Caucasus

 Country: Armenia, Azerbaijan, Georgia

-Lead executing agencies: Economics and training ministries in Armenia, Azerbaijan and Georgia
+Lead executing agencies: Ministries of Economy and Education in Armenia, Azerbaijan, Georgia

 Overall term: 2017 to 2020